radxa/c200-bootupd/README.md

 ## Background

-### Radxa Orin C200
+### Radxa C200

-NVIDIA Jetson Orin Nano Developer Kit (NDK) has the following hardware difference when compared to Radxa Orin C200:
+NVIDIA Jetson Orin Nano Developer Kit (NDK) has the following hardware difference when compared to Radxa C200:

 * NDK contains microSD slot on the module, while C200 uses production module with doesn't have this part populated.